bridge2ai/standards-schemas/docs/UseCase.md

     required: true
   category:
     name: category
-    description: Name of the high level ontology class in which this entity is categorized.
+    description: CURIE for the high level ontology class in which this entity is categorized.
-      Corresponds to the label for the entity type class, e.g., "BiomedicalStandard".
+      Corresponds to the label for the entity type class, e.g., "B2AI_STANDARD:DataStandard".
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: type